tazinnn/SQLProjects/README.md

 # SQLProjects
-SQL projects done on Microsoft SQL Server
+SQL projects done on Microsoft SQL Server and MySQL